Hair Care

 3. You’re overusing purple shampoo

-Once you decide to go gray, you’ll almost certainly switch to a purple toner.
-Also, the fact that purple shampoo is the best toner for gray hair.
-At the same time, excessive use of purple shampoo will only make your hair look worse on the long run.
+Once you decide to go gray, you’ll almost certainly switch to a purple toner, as purple shampoo is the best for grey hair.
+At the same time, excessive use of purple shampoo will only make your hair look worse in the long run.

-Purple shampoo is famous for canceling out unnatural and yellowish locks from your hair.
-Due to this unique ability, most people wearing gray hair tend to stick to purple shampoo on the long run to give their hair an everlasting natural look.
+Purple shampoo is famous for canceling out unnatural and yellowish locks from your hair, giving it a more uniform look throughout.
+Due to this unique ability, most people wearing gray hair tend to stick to purple shampoo in the long run to give their hair an everlasting natural look.

-In the quest for a natural look, excessive purple shampoo will actually make your hair look even more unnatural by giving it a purple-like tint.
-If you use purple shampoo everyday, you may want to consider mixing in a milder alternative to avoid making the hair look unnatural.
+In the desperate quest for a natural look, excessive purple shampoo will make your hair look even more unnatural by giving it a purple-like tint.
+If you use purple shampoo every day, you may want to consider mixing in a milder alternative to avoid making the hair look unnatural.

 4. Skipping prep before swimming

 If you’re going swimming, you may want to prepare your hair for the exercise before diving in.
-There are many chemicals in the water that you don’t want want to expose to your hair.
-From the chlorine in most pools to the sodium chloride at the beach, preparing your hair for a swim is imperative.
+There are many chemicals in the water that you don’t want to expose to your hair.
+From the chlorine in most pools to the sodium chloride at the beach, preparing your hair for a swim is not an optional prerequisite.

 The best way to prevent chlorine from damaging your gray tresses is by applying conditioner before exposing it to the water.
-Alternatively, you can use a swim cap to achieve the same effect, but with less reliability.
+Alternatively, you can use a swim cap to achieve the same effect, but with less reliability (water can seep through and your swim cap can come off).

 5. Not filtering your bathwater